kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 Our model implements the first two features.
 The game board can be seen as the environment, which encapsulates all physical information, namely the contents of every cell on the game board.
 A player can be seen as a robot; by virtue of being a dynamical systems, it encapsulates its own private data, i.e. mental state.

 The last feature, message passing among robots, is not present in the model I described.
-In a game's source code, message passing might look similar to the following pseudo-code.
+Speculating, in a game's source code, message passing might look similar to the following pseudo-code.

 ```
 // When the player switches off the fuse box, this channel notifies all subscribers.